rajprogrammerbd/coding_problems_solved/docs/docker/index.md

 * **What is Docker?** A platform for building, running and shiping applications.
 With docker, we can easily package our application and run it into anywhere on any machine with docker.

+* **What is an image?** an image includes everything an application needs to run, it contain a cut down os system, third party libraries, application files, and environmental variable.
+Once we have an image, we can start a container from it.

+* **What is container?** A container is like a virtual machine, it provides an isolated environment executing an application.
+It can be stopped and re-started.
+Technically it just a process.
+It has it's own file-system provided by the image.

 * **Virtual Machines vs Containers**

 | Virtual Machines      | Containers |